kylep/kyle.pericak.com/content/posts/aws/aws-s3-python.md

 ## Create a Policy
 From the left nav-bar, go to policies.
-The default policies don't grant programatic access, so you need to make a new one.
+The default policies don't grant programmatic access, so you need to make a new one.

 For admin rights, I just used the visual policy builder and granted it access to everything.
 I'll come back and update this guide with how to lock